optimisme/inapp-routing/README.md

 It is an "HTMLUnknownElement" without any custom definition

-Each `<x-route>` element contains the html source of one navigation screen of the application
+Each `<x-route>` element has the calls to run when that route is called or exited

 The path of each `<x-route>` element matches its URL when shown (for example path='/home' is the route '/home')